last updated 05/07/2014

 You want your solar panels pointed directly to the sun, perpendicular to the sun’s rays.
 If you have multiple panels then some suggest they should all be positioned the same.
 Actually each panel individually should be positioned as close as perfectly perpendicular to the sun’s rays as possible regardless of the position of the other panels.
 The voltage vs current relationship and the resistance in the electrical distribution will allow the better positioned solar panels to provide more energy even if it’s not as much as when all panels are ideally positioned.
 Of course the maximum energy is obtained when all panels are ideally positioned in which case they will all be positioned the same.

 If your panels are fixed to your vehicle / trailer etc and you’re parking up for a day or more then you want your panels to be facing north if you’re in the southern hemisphere.
-Unless it’s summer and you’re in the tropics in which case you may actually need to face south!
-If you’re just parking for a short period of time then face wherever the sun currently is or maybe slightly to the west.
+Unless it’s summer and you’re in the tropics above the tropic of capricorn in which case you may actually need to face south!
+If you’re just parking for a short period of time then face wherever the sun currently is or maybe slightly to the west to allow for a couple of hours of movement.

 Connecting Your Solar Panels – Direct Connection

 You can connect your solar panels directly to your auxiliary battery.
-This is the simplest system, but is far from ideal.
+This is the simplest system but it’s quite a poor arrangement.
 There is potential to overcharge and damage your battery.
 A solar panel will continue to charge to its open circuit voltage, which is usually around 17V for panels used in 12V systems.
 This is much too high for lead acid batteries and will cause excessive grid corrosion and pressure venting and rapid failure of the battery.
 Small panels will still lead to the overcharge condition, it will just take longer.
 Another negative aspect to this arrangement is that the solar panel is not allowed to operate at its optimal voltage.
 The voltage is clamped to whatever the battery voltage is.
 So your solar panel will not be able to achieve its rated power output and it will take longer to charge your battery.

 To overcome the limitations of a direct solar panel connection to your auxiliary battery, a solar regulator is used.
 Some solar panels come with an integrated solar regulator.
 Some dual battery isolator and DC-DC converter vendors also provide solutions for solar charging and distribution.
 For the purpose of this article I assume a separate third party solar regulator.
 Solar regulators charge your battery according to an optimized charging profile, reducing sulfation and grid corrosion and will terminate the charge at the correct voltage.
 The best solar regulators are of the type Maximum Power Point Tracking (MPPT).
 These regulators load the solar panels according to their optimized current and voltage characteristics for the given level of irradiation.
 This ensures your solar panels are operating as efficiently as possible, providing you with the most energy and highest charge rate possible.
 MPPT solar regulators are the best solution for connecting solar panels.
 To size your solar regulator, sum the total power output of all your panels together and divide by 12 to give you a current rating.
 The solar regulator needs to exceed this value.
 So if you had 2 x 80W panels, the current would be 2 x 80 / 12 = 13.3A.
 The rating of the solar regulator needs to exceed this.